TomasGaj/Arduino_Nano_MPC3008_logger/README.md

 Nano adds to the data the time step from Timer1 and it all is SENT to PC with maximum possible speed.

-The structure of the data is:
+The structure of the data:

   The first two nibbles are time-step from the lower byte of Timer1.
   (code can be simply enhanced to read and send the complete Timer1 register)